-- In his genial way he proceeded to say

-(Forgetting all laws of propriety, - And that giving instruction, without introduction, Would have caused quite a thrill in Society),

-- "As to temper the Jubjub's a desperate bird, Since it lives in perpetual passion:
+In his genial way he proceeded to say (Forgetting all laws of propriety,And that giving instruction, without introduction,Would have caused quite a thrill in Society), " As to temper the Jubjub's a desperate bird, Since it lives in perpetual passion : Its taste in costume is entirely absurd-- It is ages ahead of the fashion :

-- "But it knows any friend it has met once before:

-It never will look at a bribe: - And in charity-meetings it stands at the door,

-And collects-though it does not subscribe.

-- "Its flavour when cooked is more exquisite far Than mutton, or oysters, or eggs: - (Some think it keeps best in an ivory jar, And some, in mahogany kegs:) - "You boil it in sawdust: you salt it in glue: You condense it with locusts and tape: - The Butcher would gladly have talked till next day,

-But he felt that the Lesson must end,

-And he wept with delight in attempting to say

-He considered the Beaver his friend.

-- While the Beaver confessed, with affectionate looks

-More eloquent even than tears, - It had learned in ten minutes far more than all books

-Would have taught it in seventy years.
+" But it knows any friend it has met once before : It never will look at a bribe : And in charity-meetings it stands at the door, And collects-though it does not subscribe. " Its flavour when cooked is more exquisite far Than mutton, or oysters, or eggs: (Some think it keeps best in an ivory jar, And some, in mahogany kegs:) "You boil it in sawdust: you salt it in glue: You condense it with locusts and tape: Still keeping one principal object in view--- To preserve its symmetrical shape."
+The Butcher would gladly have talked till next day, But he felt that the Lesson must end, And he wept with delight in attempting to say He considered the Beaver his friend.
+While the Beaver confessed, with affectionate looks More eloquent even than tears, It had learned in ten minutes far more than all books Would have taught it in seventy years.

-They returned hand-in-hand, and the Bellman, unmanned

-(For a moment) with noble emotion,

-Said "This amply repays all the wearisome days

-We have spent on the billowy ocean!"

-Such friends, as the Beaver and Butcher became, Have seldom if ever been known;

-In winter or summer, 'twas always the same-- You could never meet either alone.

-And when quarrels arose--as one frequently finds

-Quarrels will, spite of every endeavour--

-The song of the Jubjub recurred to their minds,

-And cemented their friendship for ever!
+They returned hand-in-hand, and the Bellman, unmanned (Fer a moment) with noble emotion, Said "This amply repays all the wearisome days We have spent on the billowy ocean !"
+Such friends, as the Beaver and Butcher became, Have seldom if ever been known; In winter or summer, 'twas always the same-- You could never meet either alone.
+And when quarrels arose--as one frequently finds Quarrels will, spite of every endeavour-- The song of the Jubjub recurred to their minds, And cemented their friendship for ever !